openmultiplayer/web/docs/scripting/functions/SetPlayerSpecialAction.md

 ## Related Information

-- [Special Actions List](resources/specialactions#special-actions): This page compiles the list of all the player special actions to be used.
+- [Special Actions List](../resources/specialactions#special-actions): This page compiles the list of all the player special actions.